-- (a) Preparation of financial statements Profit and Loss Account, Balance Sheet and Cash Flow Statement - (b) Profit (Loss) prior to incorporation - (c) Alteration of share capital, Conversion of fully paid shares into stock and stock into shares, Accounting for bonus issue - (d) Simple problems on Accounting for business acquisition, Amalgamation and reconstruction (excluding problems of amalgamation on inter-company holding)
+- (a) Preparation of financial statements Profit and Loss Account, Balance Sheet and Cash Flow Statement - (b) Profit (Loss) prior to incorporation - (c) Alteration of share capital, Conversion of fully paid shares into stock and stock into shares, Accounting for bonus issue, Accounting for employee stock option plan, Buy back of securities, Equity shares with differential rights, Underwriting of shares and debentures, Redemption of debentures - (d) Accounting for business acquisition, Amalgamation and reconstruction (excluding problems of amalgamation on inter-company holding) - (e) Accounting involved in liquidation of companies, Statement of Affairs (including deficiency/surplus accounts) and liquidator's statement of account of the winding up.

-4. Average Due Date, Account Current, Self-Balancing Ledgers

-5. Financial Statements of Not-for-Profit Organisations

-6. Accounts from Incomplete Records

-7. Accounting for Special Transactions

-- (a) Hire purchase and instalment sale transactions - (b) Investment accounts - (c) Insurance claims for loss of stock and loss of profit.
+- 4. Financial Statements of Banking, Insurance and Electricity Companies - 5.
+Average Due Date, Account Current, Self-Balancing Ledgers - 6.
+Financial Statements of Not-for-Profit Organisations - 7.
+Accounts from Incomplete Records - 8.
+Accounting for Special Transactions - (a) Hire purchase and instalment sale transactions - (b) Investment accounts - (c) Departmental and branch accounts including foreign branches - (d) Insurance claims for loss of stock and loss of profit.

-9. Issues in Partnership Accounts
+9. Advanced Issues in Partnership Accounts

-Final accounts of partnership firms - Admission, retirement and death of a partner including treatment of goodwill;
+Final accounts of partnership firms - Admission, retirement and death of a partner including treatment of goodwill; Dissolution of partnership firms, including piecemeal distribution of assets; Amalgamation of partnership firms; Conversion into a company and Sale to a company.